 I’ve tested all of the major live TV streaming services over the past few years, including Frndly TV and Philo.
 In this article, I’ll review the pricing, channel lineups, features and user experience to help you decide if either service is right for you.
 Let’s get started!

 Plans and Pricing

 |Price per channel||33 to 56 cents||37 cents|

 |Free trial||7 days||7 days|

 Frndly TV offers the option to purchase an annual plan to save 15% or more.
-Although Philo doesn’t have an annual plan, the company has offered promotions like six months of service for $99, a $21 savings.
-Keep an eye out to see if this deal returns in the future.
+Although Philo doesn’t have an annual plan, the company has previously offered a promotion if you prepay for six months fo service.

 Both Frndly TV and Philo have 7-day free trials for new subscribers, but you must provide a future payment method to get started.